PeakWeather: MeteoSwiss Weather Station Measurements for Spatiotemporal Deep Learning: Experiments: a use case in wind forecasting

 \subsection{Results}

-We present three sets of experiments to showcase how PeakWeather can be used and why it is a valuable resource for the deep learning and spatiotemporal modeling research communities. \textbf{(i)} We analyze the impact of incorporating station-specific information---a key feature of PeakWeather---highlighting the presence of local effects. \textbf{(ii)} We assess the wind prediction accuracy of different models, showcasing the competitiveness of graph deep learning models, like STGNNs, for spatiotemporal modeling, and providing baseline prediction accuracies for future research.
-Finally, \textbf{(iii)} we compare the best-performing models with forecasts from the ICON numerical weather prediction (NWP) model, demonstrating the challenging nature of the task.
+We present four sets of experiments to illustrate how PeakWeather can be used in practice and to highlight its value for the deep learning and spatiotemporal modeling research communities. \textbf{(i)} We investigate the impact of incorporating station-specific information---a core feature of PeakWeather---highlighting the presence of local effects in the data. \textbf{(ii)} We evaluate the benefits of graph-based models and of learning relational information directly from the data. \textbf{(iii)} We benchmark the wind prediction accuracy of a range of models, showcasing the competitiveness of graph deep learning approaches for spatiotemporal modeling, and providing reference prediction accuracies for future research.
+Finally, \textbf{(iv)} we compare the best-performing models against forecasts from the NWP model ICON, demonstrating the challenging nature of the task and highlighting the potential held by deep learning methods in this field.

-\paragraph{Relevance of station-specific features} Table~\ref{tab:local-effects} presents the test performance for RNN and STGNN models trained with and without station-specific attributes: static vectors $\vv^i$ of station descriptors and learnable node embeddings $\ve^i$.
-For RNNs, incorporating either $\vv^i$, $\ve^i$, or both leads to substantial improvement in the predictive accuracy, highlighting the importance of station-level information in the absence of built-in spatial modeling.
-For STGNNs, however, the inclusion of station-specific features results in only marginal performance differences.
-This suggests that STGNNs already capture key spatial dependencies through message passing, making explicit station embeddings less critical.
-Nevertheless, STGNNs consistently outperform RNNs overall, confirming their advantage in spatiotemporal modeling.
+\paragraph{Relevance of station-specific features} Table~\ref{tab:local-effects} reports test performance for temporal and spatiotemporal models trained with and without station-specific attributes, namely static station descriptors $\vv^i$ and node-level learnable embeddings $\ve^i\in \mathbb R^{D_e}$.
+Unlike the topographic features in $\vv^i$, the embeddings $\ve^i$ are learned end-to-end together with the other model parameters and then used to condition both the encoder and decoder.
+For purely temporal models, incorporating either $\vv^i$, $\ve^i$, or both leads to substantial improvements in accuracy, highlighting the importance of station-level information.
+Spatiotemporal models also benefit from the inclusion of station-specific features, although the gain is less pronounced.
+This suggests that message passing already provides a degree of localization by conditioning predictions on related time series, thereby reducing the contribution of station embeddings.
+Nevertheless, spatiotemporal models consistently outperform temporal ones overall.

+\paragraph{Relevance of graph structure learning} Table~\ref{tab:local-effects} further shows that replacing or augmenting the (heuristic) proximity-based graph with a data-driven graph yields significant improvements in prediction accuracy.
+This learned relational structure is jointly optimized with the remaining model parameters on the downstream task.

+Similar trends are observed across RNN, MP-RNN, and GraphWaveNet architectures that we report in Table~\ref{tab:local-effects-gsl-extended}.
+Overall, these results emphasize the importance of accounting for both station-specific features and relational information, and demonstrate that such structure can be effectively learned from data, tailored to the considered task.